100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Like Oracle, a no-nonsense logo for a no-nonsense business software company.

-- The Fact: SAP is a German company, and its logo reflects a classic German design ethos: clean, efficient, and precise.
+- The fact is that SAP is a German company, and its logo reflects a classic German design ethos: clean, efficient, and precise.
 The blue colour conveys trust and stability.

 - My Take: You don’t want a fussy or playful logo in enterprise software.
 You want something that looks solid, dependable, and professional.
 The SAP logo does this perfectly.
 It’s reassuringly dull.